shigeyf/akamai-edgeworkers-response-transform-template/README.md

 export * from "node:stream/web";
 ```

-In this exmaple, Jest will convert EdgeWorkers "**streams**" modues to this local "streams" module, so that your implemented Transformer module can refer `node:stream/web` WHATWG Streams implementation in Node.js) when test module will be executed:
+In this example, Jest will convert EdgeWorkers "**streams**" modues to this local "streams" module, so that your implemented Transformer module can refer `node:stream/web` WHATWG Streams implementation in Node.js) when test module will be executed.

 This module mapping is from:
 ```javascript